robinhowlett/slate/source/index.html.md

     protected void process(Document document, final String inputViewName) {
         // Validate incoming data against the schema validate(document);
-        // Pass the document to the downstream snap in the pipeline. outputViews.write(document);
+        // Pass the document to the downstream Snap in the pipeline. outputViews.write(document);
     }